akioweh/COMP0004-JavaCoursework/.junie/guidelines.md

 The **StorageHandler** class is responsible for:
 - Reading and writing data to and from the filesystem
-- Using Jackson for JSON serialization/deserialization
+- Using binary serialization for efficient storage and retrieval
-- Storing each object in a separate JSON file named after its UUID
+- Storing each object in a separate binary file named after its UUID
+- Providing a caching mechanism to improve performance

-### Servlets
+### API and View Servlets

+The application follows a clear separation between API endpoints and view controllers:

+#### API Servlets
-The application uses servlets as controllers to handle HTTP requests:
+The API servlets handle data operations and follow RESTful principles:
+- **ApiServlet**: Base class for all API servlets, providing common functionality
+- **IndexApiServlet**: Handles CRUD operations for indexes
-- **NoteServlet**: Handles requests related to notes (create, edit, delete, view)
+- **NoteApiServlet**: Handles CRUD operations for notes
-- Other servlets handle different aspects of the application
+- **ElementApiServlet**: Handles operations for note elements (text, links, media)

+#### View Servlets
+The view servlets handle rendering and user interface:
+- **ViewServlet**: Base class for all view servlets, providing common functionality
+- **RootViewServlet**: Renders the home page
+- **IndexViewServlet**: Renders indexes
+- **NoteViewServlet**: Renders notes

+This separation allows for a clean implementation of the MVC pattern, with API servlets acting as controllers for data operations and View servlets handling the presentation layer.

 ### JSPs